Create an Attribute Set

 There are two main ways to create an Attribute Set in Sales Layer:

-Use the import route when you are already loading products and want Sales Layer to create the Attribute Set as part of that process.
+Use the import method when you are already loading products and want Sales Layer to create the Attribute Set as part of the process.
 Use the Attribute Sets page when you want to prepare the structure first and assign products afterwards.

 Create an Attribute Set during import

-If you want to create the Attribute Set while importing products:
+To create an Attribute Set while importing products:

 1. Go to Products in the left-hand menu.